-I’m a self-taught knitwear designer of hand-knit patterns.
+I live in the foggy city of St. John’s — Newfoundland & Labrador, have lived for several years each in Victoria, Toronto and Munich, and grew up in North Saanich and Swartz Bay on Vancouver Island.
 In my pre-kid life, I was an atmospheric scientist obsessed with the Need to Know about everything atmospheric physics, fog in particular.
 I have a Ph.D. in Atmospheric Science, an M.Sc. in Physical Oceanography, and a B.Sc. in Physics (with a minor in mathematics).
-Things change and I change with them, and now I create knitting designs and patterns since 2018.
+Things change and I change with them, and now after our son was born, I’ve been creating knitting patterns since 2018.

 My Background & Designs